-II.
-Applying AAFs to Various Section 8 Programs
+I. Applying AAFs to Various Section 8 Programs

-AAFs established by this notice are used to adjust contract rents for units assisted in certain Section 8 housing assistance payments programs during the initial (i.e., pre-renewal) term of the HAP contract.
-Three categories of Section 8 programs use the AAFs:
+AAFs established by this Notice are used to adjust contract rents for units assisted in certain Section 8 housing assistance payments programs during the initial (i.e., pre-renewal) term of the HAP contract and for all units in the Project-Based Certificate program.
+There are three categories of section 8 programs that use the AAFs: